-The big teams made their way into the farmyard, and the foals began to n.
+The big teams made their way into the farmyard, and the for began to neigh.
 On the ground floor two or three lanterns flashed and then disappeared.
 The workpeople were passing, dragging their wooden shoes over the pebbles, and the bell was ringing for supper.